jalizadeh/JESS/Readme.md

 ❓ Why in [video #3](https://www.youtube.com/watch?v=koWA_I6zmZk&list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog&index=3), we define `SQUARES` only for the back rank of each side?

-❓ What if instead of creating two seperate 1D array for Files and Ranks, having one array containing this data:
+❓ What if instead of creating two seperate 1D array for Files and Ranks, having one array containing such this object?

+In comments it was asked, and he responded `because of performance and handling arrays is easier (for him) to handle`
 ```json
 FR[20] = { file: 0, rank: 0 }
 ```